-$How\ do$ we critically engage with this new governance structure with its overt intention to register the residents?
-The critique and criticisms of the UID have so far been either on the ground of civil liberties, claiming that the biometric database could create a super-powerful surveillance state (Ramanathan 2010), or on technical grounds (Ramkumar 2009), asserting that the scale is too large and the failure will be correspondingly spectacular and significant in its consequences; that it is an experimental infrastructure which has no predecessor anywhere, and that the accuracy of biometric authentication of an individual within a massive pool of a billion plus people cannot be assured; that the technology is not adequate to match such a huge number of unique patterns instantly or in real-time (this is a wrong understanding of the way UID works).
-That the likelihood of error is high and that such errors will cause misery to, and harassment of, ordinary people.
-A third position sees the UID as an uninvited entity and an intruder in the daytoday functioning of social welfare programmes like the Public Distribution System and the National Rural Employment Guarantee Act (NREGA), which will complicate the existing system, instead of improving it (Khera, Dreze 2010).

-These are important and influential positions, but beyond these, politically, is there anything further at stake here?
+How do we critically engage with this new governance structure and the UID, with its overt intention to register the residents?
+The critique and criticisms of the UID so far has been on the civil liberties ground, i.e. the UID/biometric database is creating a super-powerful surveillance state (Ramanathan 2010), or on the technical ground (Ramkumar 2009), i.e. it is too big in scale and its failure will be spectacular and consequential; it is an experimental infrastructure which has no predecessor in the world, and the accuracy of biometric authentication of an individual within a massive pool of billion plus people is not assured; the state-of-the-art technology is not adequate to match such a huge number of unique patterns instantly or in real-time (this is a wrong understanding of the way UID works).
+The likelihood of error is high and such errors will cause misery to, and harassment of, ordinary people.
+The third position sees the UID as an uninvited entity and an intruder in the day-to-day functioning of social welfare programmes like the Public Distribution System and the National Rural Employment Guarantee Act (NREGA), which will complicate the existing system, instead of improving it (Khera, Dreze 2010).
+Beyond these, politically, what is at stake here?
 For that we need to look at the specificity of the UID.

-First, let us consider the focus on 'population'.
-A decisive shift comes to be in the function of the state when the concept of population overrules that of sovereignty (Foucault 2007).
-The state undertakes projects to know, to map and to categorise both population and territory.
-The technologies for such a task have been mostly cartography (maps of territory and 'resources' like forests, rivers, etc.), ethnography (classifying people into 'tribes', 'castes' based on 'cultural' and social attributes) and demography (census, national sample survey, etc. recording names, physical attributes, territorial coordinates), i.e. an epistemological drive informed by the Cartesian positing/positioning of a subject.
-Parallel to this, there have been various attempts to record the physical (i.e. visible) characteristics of a person to uniquely identify him/her (like thumb imprint, size of the cranium, etc.)-these were the early practices of biometrics (and anthropometry), many of which were part of eugenics and racial profiling experiments mostly on the 'people without history'.
+First, let us consider the focus on "population".
+Michel Foucault argues that the decisive shift in the history of ideas of the function of the state came with the introduction of the concept of population (over sovereignty) (Foucault 2007).
+The state undertakes projects to know, map and categorise the population and territory.
+The technologies for such a task were mostly cartography (maps of territory and "resources" like forests, rivers, etc.), ethnography (classifying people into 'tribes', 'castes' based on 'cultural' and social attributes) and demography (census, national sample survey, etc. recording the names, physical attributes, territorial coordinates), i.e. an epistemological drive informed by the Cartesian posit(ion)ing of a subject.
+Parallel to this, there have been various attempts to record the physical (i.e. visible) characteristics of a person to uniquely identify him or her (like thumb imprint, size of the cranium, etc.) - these were the early practices of biometrics (and anthropometry), many of which were part of eugenics and racial profiling experiments mostly on the 'people without history.'

-This history has taken a great leap forward with recent advancement in the computation of algorithms used in biometrics and digital communication systems, used to map, categorise and track people in a relentless search for new ways of knowing and governing the population.
-'Sovereignty is exercised within the borders of a territory', writes Foucault, whereas 'discipline is exercised on the bodies of individuals, and security is exercised over a whole population'.
-The deployment of (electronic) biometrics and digital networks bring about for the first time a convergence in all these three aspects of governance: sovereignty, discipline, and security.
-It is not a question of whether technological interventions like UID would be successful or would fail; rather we need to understand the political significance and consequences of this convergence, understand the logics and rationality of this new technology-mediated governance structure, and whether we can detect a shift in the organisation of the state and the state-citizen relationship.
+Now, attempts are being made to utilise the recent advancement in the computation of algorithm (used in biometrics) and digital communication systems to map, categorise and track people - the search for a new way of knowing and governing the population.
+Foucault (ibid p.25) explains, "sovereignty is exercised within the borders of a territory, discipline is exercised on the bodies of individuals, and security is exercised over a whole population."
+The deployment of (electronic) biometrics and digital networks can bring about a convergence in all these three aspects of governance: sovereignty, discipline and security.
+It is not a question of whether technological interventions like UID would be successful or a failure; rather we need to understand the political significance and consequences of this convergence, understand the logics and rationality of this new technology-mediated governance structure, and whether we can detect a shift in the organisation of the state and the state-citizen relationship.